-- First and last name, degrees in descending order of importance - Do not use periods, do separate with commas (e.g., DO, PhD, MPH) - Title and department - Include ATSU's logo (should be linked to atsu.edu) - Include ATSU's mission statement - A.T.
+- of importance - Do not use periods, do separate with commas (e.g., DO, PhD, MPH) - Title and department - Include ATSU's logo (should be linked to atsu.edu) Include ATSU's mission statement - A.T.
 Still University or A.T.
-Still University-INSERT College/School name - Preferred contact method (it is not necessary to include all the ways to get in touch with you, unless it is essential to your position) - Use the font included in the C&M form - Left align all text & elements - In the signature settings area, there is a checkbox to move your signature above the quoted message.
-This helps move your contact information up if others are looking for it. - "Insert signature before quoted text in replies and remove the "--" line that precedes it."
+Still University-INSERT College/School name - to your position) - Left align all text & elements - "Insert signature before quoted text in replies and remove the "--" line that precedes it."